Gyldenpalm (noble family): History

-After a long career as an official, he became in 1761 General Commissioner of War in Nordland.
+After a long career as an official, he became General Commissioner of War in Nordland in 1761.
 This automatically gave him personal noble status, belonging to the office nobility (Norwegian: embetsadel, rangadel).
 On the 23rd of February 1781, four days after his death, he was ennobled under the name Gyldenpalm (lit.
 Golden Palm).
-This made also his children and grandchildren noble.
+This made his children and grandchildren nobility.

 His son Eiler Hagerup Gyldenpalm (1740–1817) became the first to use the surname Gyldenpalm.
 His grandson, Hans Hagerup Gyldenpalm (1774–1827) was a theologian and nobleman.
 The family became patrilineally extinct with the death of his grandson, diplomat Andreas Dedekam Hagerup Gyldenpalm (1777–1832).